core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 A value MUST NOT be given for the "gp-obs" attribute and any present value MUST be ignored by the recipient.
 The "gp-obs" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by the recipient.

 The example in {{example-web-link}} shows a use of the "gp-obs" attribute: the client does resource discovery on a server and gets back a list of resources, one of which includes the "gp-obs" attribute indicating that the server might send multicast notifications for observations of that resource.
-The link-format notation (see {{Section 5 of RFC6690}}) is used.
+The CoRE Link-Format notation from {{Section 5 of RFC6690}} is used.

 ~~~~~~~~~~~
 REQ: GET /.well-known/core